econoalchemist/COLDCARD-BlackBox/02_BlackBox.md

  <img src="assets/BB44.jpg">
 </p>

-This particular sound board material is flamible.
+This particular sound board material is flammable.
 Just for good measure, a layer of foil tape was applied to the sections of board that would be in the hot exhaust path.
 The foil tape was also used to help secure the four panels against the wall.

 <p align="center">
  <img width="450" src="assets/BB45.jpg">